promised-ai/lace/book/src/appendix/references.md

 # References

-## Bayesian statistics and information theory For an introduction to Bayesian
+## Bayesian statistics and information theory
 statistics, information theory, and Markov chain Monte Carlo (MCMC), David MacKay's "Information Theory, Inference and Learning Algorithms" [^mackay] is an excellent choice and it's available for free.